Most traders treat volatility like something that happens to them.

 High Volatility Creates Asymmetry

-Most people exit when vol spikes.
-Pros look for asymmetric setups.
+Most participants exit when volatility spikes.
+Professionals look for asymmetric setups.

 Volatility shakes out weak hands.
 Volatility creates mispriced assets.
-Volatility accelerates trends.
+Volatility accelerates trends that were previously constrained by crowded positioning.

 Fear creates opportunity.